-- in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - 2. in accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code").
+- 1. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - 2. in accordance with the guidance to Colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code").

-In the opinion of the Governors, the College complies with the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
-This opinion is based on an internal review of the Code, reported to the Governance Committee in June 2023.
+The Corporation Board adopted the new AoC Code of Good Governance (published in September 2023) in December 2023.
+In the opinion of the Governors, the College complies with the provisions of the Code, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an internal review of the Code, reported to the Governance Committee in May 2024.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of the adopted Code of Good Governance for English Colleges issued by the Association of Colleges as updated in September 2021.
-The updated Code was presented to the Governance Committee in November 2021 in advance of being brought to the attention of the full Board for adoption in December 2021.
+In carrying out its responsibilities, it takes full account of the adopted Code of Good Governance for English Colleges issued by the Association of Colleges as updated in September 2023.